Natural or Synthetic?

 Can It Be Organic?

-Methanol (if that is the additive) has links to moderate non-reproductive organ system toxicity.
+A synthetic foaming agent that has links to organ system toxicity.